secureCodeBox/secureCodeBox/documentation/docs/getting-started/installation.md

 ### Prometheus Metrics

-If you want to monitor the scans managed by your secureCodeBox Operator you can use the [Prometheus](https://prometheus.io/) metrics that the operator provides.
+If you want to monitor the scans managed by your _secureCodeBox Operator_ you can use the [Prometheus](https://prometheus.io/) metrics that the operator provides.
 To use them you need to configure your prometheus instance to scrape these metrics from port 8080 of the operator pod.

-If you are using the prometheus operator you can enable metric collection by enabling the service monitoring included in the operators helm chart.
+If you are using the Prometheus operator you can enable metric collection by enabling the service monitoring included in the operators helm chart.
 To do that you need to set the `metrics.serviceMonitor.enabled` flag to `true`.

 ```bash
 helm --namespace securecodebox-system upgrade --install --create-namespace securecodebox-operator oci://ghcr.io/securecodebox/helm/operator --set="metrics.serviceMonitor.enabled=true"
 ```

-Custom metrics from the secureCodeBox operator are prefixed with: `securecodebox_`.
+Custom metrics from the _secureCodeBox Operator_ are prefixed with: `securecodebox_`.
-You can list them, together with an explanation in your prometheus / grafana explore view.
+You can list them, together with an explanation in your Prometheus/Grafana explore view.

 ## Install SCB Scanner